SmileyJoe/SmileyJoe.github.io/_posts/2017-10-13-android-custom-gradle-plugin.markdown

 categories: android gradle plugin
 ---

+Using gradle plugins in your build scripts can provide alot of powerful benefits, this is a high level tutorial on how to build a custom plugin you can re-use over multiple projects.

 # Custom gradle plugin for Android #

-This is a high-level guide, for more information on almost any step, please see [afterecho's](https://afterecho.uk/blog/) fantastic blog post (linked in the [Additional Resources](#additional-resources) section).
+For more information on almost any step, please see [afterecho's](https://afterecho.uk/blog/) fantastic blog post (linked in the [Additional Resources](#additional-resources) section).

 ## Prep and tools ##